RDS vs Aurora vs DynamoDB – Database Selection Guide

 • Changes can be thoroughly tested in the green environment and when ready, the environments can be switched over to promote the green environment to be the new production environment.

-• Switchover typically takes under a minute with no data loss and no need for application changes.
+• Switchover typically takes under five seconds for single-Region configurations with no data loss and no need for application changes.
+Applications using the AWS Advanced JDBC Driver typically see two seconds or lower downtime.

-• Blue/Green Deployments are currently supported only for RDS for MariaDB, MySQL, and PostgreSQL.
+• Blue/Green Deployments are supported for RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL.

 RDS Blue/Green Deployment